Protecting the Rights of Clients with Oil & Gas Interests

 - Options for dispute resolution / litigation

-At Hendershot, Cannon & Hisey, P.C., we leverage decades of collective experience in oil and gas matters and business transactions to help clients properly draft farm-out agreements that reduce exposure to lost benefits, unnecessary costs, and time-consuming efforts associated with resolving problems that could have been avoided with proper documentation and clear contracts.
+At Hendershot, Cowart & Hisey, P.C., we leverage decades of collective experience in oil and gas matters and business transactions to help clients properly draft farm-out agreements that reduce exposure to lost benefits, unnecessary costs, and time-consuming efforts associated with resolving problems that could have been avoided with proper documentation and clear contracts.

 We also take the time to help clients understand the other party’s motivations and interests, which are critical to effective negotiation and proper structuring of a complete deal, and which may include: